Who Is Dick Cheney?

 Another major area of disagreement between Cheney and Bush was same-sex marriage: Bush is opposed, whereas Cheney's younger daughter, Mary, is a lesbian.
 Neither Dick and Lynne Cheney supports a federal amendment banning same-sex marriage, as they believe that states should be able to decide; however, they allowed Bush to form his own federal policy on this issue during the administration.

 Cheney declined to seek the Republican nomination during the 2008 election.
-Since 2009 Cheney has regularly appeared in the news as a critic of President Barack Obama's administration, though he praised President Obama for his handling of Osama bin Laden's assassination.
-As of 2010, he has had five heart attacks, though this has not slowed down his pace of speaking and writing.
+He then regularly appeared in the news as a critic of President Barack Obama's administration, though he praised President Obama for his handling of Osama bin Laden's assassination.
+In 2010, he suffered his fifth heart attack, though this did not slow down his pace of speaking and writing.